peterzan/ILETP/README.md

 ## Example Usage
 Several example use cases and an expanded use case concept are included in the repo.
-These use cases are far from the only soutions that can be built by leveraging ILETP.
+These use cases are far from the only solutions that can be built by leveraging ILETP.

 ## How to Contribute
 I welcome help!
 If you want to contribute: